2025 Canadian ostrich culling controversy: Legal actions and court interventions

 On January 31, 2025, the Federal Court issued an injunction staying the CFIA's Notice to Dispose pending determination of the judicial review.
 On May 13, 2025, Justice Russel W. Zinn of the Federal Court dismissed Universal Ostrich Farm's application for judicial review, finding that the CFIA's decision was reasonable and procedurally fair.
 On June 20, 2025, the Federal Court of Appeal granted a second stay of the cull order pending appeal of the Federal Court's decision.
 On August 21, 2025, a unanimous panel of the Federal Court of Appeal composed of Justices Mary J.L.
 Gleason, René LeBlanc, and Gerald Heckman, dismissed Universal Ostrich Farm's appeal.

 On September 24, 2025, Justice Michelle O'Bonsawin of the Supreme Court of Canada issued an interim stay of the CFIA's Notice to Dispose pending the Court's decision on whether to grant leave to appeal.
 The order was conditional on the ostriches being properly cared for.
 The CFIA maintained a presence at the farm to mitigate biosecurity risks, including limiting wild bird access to the ostriches and controlling water flow from the quarantine zone to other areas of the property.
 In its submissions, the CFIA and federal government lawyers argued that the cull order was consistent with Canada's international obligations concerning avian influenza control and that the disease continued to pose a high risk.
 On November 6, 2025, the Supreme Court of Canada dismissed the application for leave to appeal.

 During the judicial review process, individuals associated with the infected premises reported that blood tests had detected H5N1 antibodies in their systems.
 During the appeals, the farm's owners were arrested for civil disobedience after remaining in an ostrich enclosure despite repeated instructions to vacate.

 Aftermath

 In the evening of November 6, 2025, following the Supreme Court of Canada's dismissal of the application for leave to appeal, the CFIA proceeded to carry out the cull of the remaining ostriches.
-The Agency corralled the birds into an enclosed pen, which was made of bales of hay, and engaged professional marksmen to humanely destroy the flock.
+The Agency corralled the birds into an enclosed pen and engaged professional marksmen to humanely destroy the flock.